aicb-ZhangLabs/scENCORE/README.md

 ```
 git clone https://github.com/aicb-ZhangLabs/scENCORE.git
 ```
+## Code
 We use **verse** to perform graph embedding, the parameters are the same.
-For more details, please refer to verse-master.
+For more details, please refer to the **verse-master** folder.

+The **tool** folder contains various scripts for running scENCORE, as well as log files under different parameters.

+The **MainFigure** folder contains the files that generate the main figures of scENCORE.

+The **Supplement** folder contains the files that generate the supplements of scENCORE.